WoW may have lost subscribers compared to its heyday, but make no mistake, WoW is still one of the best MMORPG Mac games available today.

 Competition has never been as fierce as today, SW: TOR and Final Fantasy 14 for Mac come to mind, but World of Warcraft remains the most solid and high-quality MMO in the market, with responsive gameplay, addicting leveling, and challenging Raids and PvP.

-For example, instead of increasing the level cap once more, they’re reducing it to 60.
-Blizzard claims each level will provide more meaningful increases in progress and power and streamline the entire experience.
+For example, instead of increasing the level cap again, this time it was reduced to a maximum of 60 levels.
+Each level should now provide more meaningful increases in progress and power and streamlines the entire experience.

 These are the official World of Warcraft Mac system requirements (updated with the release of Battle for Azeroth):